openrails/openrails/Source/Documentation/Manual/physics.rst

 It is possible for the battery switch to be switched on at the start of the simulation.
 To activate this behaviour, you can add the optional parameter ``ORTSBattery( DefaultOn ( 1 ) )``

+The voltage and energetic capacity of the battery can be indicated using the ``Voltage`` and ``MaxCapacity`` parameters.
+Optionally, it is possible to define a realistic capacity-voltage curve such that voltage becomes lower when the battery is discharged, using ``ChargeVoltageCurve``.

 Example::

     Engine (